Ivacy Review (2022): Affordable, User-Friendly VPN with Privacy Issues

-Above you can see the speed of our connection when we’re not connected to a VPN at all.
+Above, you can see the speed of our connection when we’re not connected to a VPN at all.

-Speed during everyday use
+Speed during daily use

 Security – How Safe is Ivacy?

-Ivacy offers its users excellent security, partly thanks to their great encryption: Ivacy offers AES-256-bit encryption.
-Generally, this is considered a very safe type of encryption, which is very difficult to crack for governments or hackers.
-Ivacy offers the following encryption protocols:
+Ivacy VPN offers pretty robust security, partly thanks to its great encryption: It uses AES-256-bit encryption.
+Generally, this is considered a highly secure and “bank-grade” or “military-grade.”
+So, it’s tough to crack for governments or hackers.

-Please note: On some devices (such as Mac) Ivacy only supports the IPSec protocol (without L2TP).
+Please note: On some devices (such as Mac), Ivacy only supports the IPSec protocol (without L2TP).
 This protocol is considered quite unsafe.

 Logging policy and privacy

 However, we noticed something unusual that Ivacy did not mention on its website or anywhere else: it was using servers belonging to GZ Systems Ltd. This company owns PureVPN, another popular VPN provider.